Dreamworld Corroboree: History

 Koala Country was Dreamworld's original wildlife exhibit, opening in 1987.
 After major redevelopment, the Australian Wildlife Experience opened in 2001, featuring Koala Country as one of five wildlife zones.
 During the redevelopment, access to Koala Country was limited.
 The new development required the reworking of the Dreamworld Railway tracks causing the train to drive a portion of the circuit backwards during construction.
 The redevelopment cost A$5 million.

 On 9 July 2012 at Dreamworld, the Australian Minister for Tourism Martin Ferguson announced that the Australian Government would contribute $1.1 million to the redevelopment of the Australian Wildlife Experience into an Indigenous tourist experience.
 Dreamworld's owners, Ardent Leisure, vowed to match the grant in order to have the $2.2 million redeveloped area open by late 2013.
 Dreamworld has previously worked with the Indigenous community to develop the Dreamworld Dreamtime show in 2010 and 2011.
 Dreamworld Corroboree officially opened to the public on 12 December 2013.

 In 2017, Dreamworld CEO Craig Davidson announced that the stage 2 development for the Dreamworld Corroboree would be complete.
 Later that year, the dormant Sky Link Chairlift stations were removed, Avis Vintage Cars underwent a refurbishment and rebranded into Vintage Car Adventure and the area added more references towards Torres Strait Islanders.
-A interactive smart lab was also proposed however it never opened.
-The lab is still proposed however.
+An interactive smart lab was also proposed, but it never opened.
+The lab is still proposed as of 2021.